 Free Child Safety Seat Inspections

 The El Cerrito Police and Fire Departments are committed to service, safety,

 El Cerrito residents who have installation problems or are unsure if their child safety seat is properly installed can contact the El Cerrito Fire Department or the El Cerrito Police Department for a free inspection.
-You can have car seats checked at all three El Cerrito/Kensington fire stations by appointment at 510-215-4450 or email the Fire Department; or drop in and if the Fire Department is not busy with calls for service or other duties, arrangements will be made for the inspection.
+You can have car seats checked at all three El Cerrito/Kensington fire stations by appointment at 510-215-4450 or email the Fire Department.

 You can also schedule an appointment with the Police Department Mondays through Fridays only.
 Call the Police Department Administrative Office during business hours at 510-215-4400 to schedule the inspection.